troymessina/PhysicsArtOfModeling/06ApplyingNewtonsLaws.md

 1.
 :::

-### Banked curves
+## Banked curves
 As we saw in [](#ex:applyingnewtonslaws:car), there is a maximum speed with which a car can go around a curve before it starts to skid.
 You may have noticed that roads, highways especially, are banked where there are curves.
 Racetracks for cars that go around an oval (the boring kind of car races) also have banked curves.
-As we will see, this allows the speed of vehicles to be higher when going around the curve; or rather, it makes the curves safer as the speed at which vehicles \textit{would} skid is higher.
+As we will see, this allows the speed of vehicles to be higher when going around the curve; or rather, it makes the curves safer as the speed at which vehicles *would* skid is higher.
 In [](#ex:applyingnewtonslaws:car), we saw that it was the force of static friction between the tires of the car and the road that provided the only force with a component towards the centre of the circle.
 The idea of using a banked curve is to change the direction of the normal force between the road and the car tires so that it, too, has a component in the direction towards the centre of the circle.

 Consider the car depicted in [](#fig:applyingnewtonslaws:carbank) which is seen from behind making a left turn around a curve that is banked by an angle $\theta$ with respect to the horizontal and can be modelled as an arc from a circle of radius $R$.
 ```{figure} figures/ApplyingNewtonsLaws/carbank.png